Skill Demand Index

 Which roles need Sales Experience most:

-Marketing positions drive 42% of demand.
-Sales and Other also frequently list Sales Experience as a requirement.
-Skills commonly paired with Sales Experience include Communication Skills.
+Sales positions drive 45% of demand.
+Other and Marketing also frequently list Sales Experience as a requirement.
+Skills commonly paired with Sales Experience include Communication Skills and Account Management.

 Depth Level Distribution